schambon77/DRLND-Navigation/Report.md

 #### Q-Network

-The `QNetwork` implements a fully connected neural network responsible to capture the trained `Module` mapping an observed state to the optimal corresponding action to take.
+The `QNetwork` class implements a fully connected neural network responsible to capture the trained `Module` mapping an observed state to the optimal corresponding action to take.

 | Input Size        | Layer           | Output Size |